Prag066/voiceController/README.md

 Find Files and Directories in system
 Send Message by way2sms using Selenium
 Send Mail
-TinderBot to swipe right or left
+WhatsApp Bot to Open UserChat and send message from list TinderBot to swipe right or left